 - Are subject to administrative penalties under any Act administered by the Commission.

 In the event that an importer is declared ineligible to have their GST deferred, Customs will refrain from releasing any goods until the GST is paid.
 The importer can then register for the deferral scheme again.
 This can be done through filling out a request to rejoin.
 If the admission rules are satisfied, the importer may obtain a bank guarantee for any future liability of GST on imported goods.

 Deferred GST in Relation to Imports Eligibility

-Importers aren’t automatically eligible to participate in the Scheme.
-An application may not be approved if in the past three years, the individual or business owner has been convicted or penalised by a court for any offence related to fair trading, customs, taxation, inaccurate description of goods, trade practices or fraud.
+Importers aren’t automatically eligible to participate in the deferred GST scheme.
+An application may not be approved if, in the past three years, the individual or business owner has been convicted or penalised by a court for any offence related to fair trading, customs, taxation, inaccurate description of goods, trade practices or fraud.

 As with anything tax-related, we recommend getting specific advice for your business from an accountant who specialises in this field.
 You can also call the Deferred GST Scheme Hotline on 1300 130 915.